AIDS Prevention

 The basis for meeting these two needs is love—being loved and being able to love.

 True love will always protect and provide.
+God is Love, therefore He will both protect and provide.

 Human dignity

 It is essential to define human being before defining human rights.
 There can be no basis for defining human rights without a basis for human dignity.
+Where does that human dignity come from?
+We as Christians have a basis for it: it comes from God’s creative plan.

 • the worth and dignity of each human being;